captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 Faculty contact information is found in Blackboard under the Instructor Information link.

 ### Course Description:
 Introduction to application and management of IT in functional business areas (marketing, finance, accounting, etc.) includes IT strategy, business intelligence, and enterprise information systems.
-Knowledge of IT and MIS is essential in an increasingly compeitive and technological business climate.
+Knowledge of IT and MIS is essential in an increasingly competitive and technological business climate.
 Being able to identify and use the right technology tools effectively will enhance the career opportunities of students.

 ### Prerequisites: